ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                 def _forward_inference(self, batch):
                     ...
                     return {
-                        # RLlib will:
+                        # RLlib:
-                        # - Generate distribution from these parameters.
+                        # - Generates distribution from ACTION_DIST_INPUTS parameters.
-                        # - Convert distribution to a deterministic equivalent.
+                        # - Converts distribution to a deterministic equivalent.
-                        # - "sample" from the deterministic distribution.
+                        # - Samples from the (deterministic) distribution.
                         Columns.ACTION_DIST_INPUTS: ...
                     }

                 def _forward_exploration(self, batch):
                     ...
                     return {
-                        # RLlib will:
+                        # RLlib:
-                        # - Generate distribution from these parameters.
+                        # - Generates distribution from ACTION_DIST_INPUTS parameters.
-                        # - "sample" from the (stochastic) distribution.
+                        # - Samples from the (stochastic) distribution.
-                        # - Compute action probs/logs automatically using the sampled
+                        # - Computes action probs/logs automatically using the sampled
-                        #   actions and the generated distribution object.
+                        #   actions and the distribution.
                         Columns.ACTION_DIST_INPUTS: ...
                     }

 You should never override the constructor (`__init__`) itself, however, it might be important for your understanding of this API to know that the
-:py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` class's constructor requires the following arguments (and receives these properly when a spec's `build()` method is called):
+:py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` class's constructor requires the following arguments (and also receives these properly when a spec's `build()` method is called):

 - :py:attr:`~ray.rllib.core.rl_module.rl_module.RLModule.observation_space`: The observation space (after having passed all connectors); This is the actual input space for the model after all preprocessing steps.
 - :py:attr:`~ray.rllib.core.rl_module.rl_module.RLModule.action_space`: The action space of the environment.
 - :py:attr:`~ray.rllib.core.rl_module.rl_module.RLModule.inference_only`: Whether the RLModule should be built in inference-only mode, dropping subcomponents that are only needed for learning.
 - :py:attr:`~ray.rllib.core.rl_module.rl_module.RLModule.model_config`: The model config, which is either a custom dictionary (for custom RLModules) or a :py:class:`~ray.rllib.core.rl_module.default_model_config.DefaultModelConfig` dataclass object (only for RLlib's default models).
 Model hyper-parameters such as number of layers, type of activation, etc. are defined here.

-- `catalog_class`: The type of the :py:class:`~ray.rllib.core.models.catalog.Catalog` object to build the RLModule.
+Also see the pre

-Putting all of the above together, we get the following working example of a custom RLModule implementation:
+Putting all of the above together, we get the following working example of a custom :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` implementation:

 .. testcode::

-    from typing import Any, Dict
     from ray.rllib.core import Columns
     from ray.rllib.core.rl_module.torch.torch_rl_module import TorchRLModule

     class MyTorchPolicy(TorchRLModule):
-        def setup(self) -> None:
+        def setup(self):
             # You have access here to the following already set attributes:
             # self.observation_space
             # self.action_space